 For corporations that have elected the simplified production method, additional section 263A costs are generally those costs, other than interest, that were not capitalized under the corporation's method of accounting immediately prior to the effective date of section 263A that are required to be capitalized under section 263A.
-For new corporations, additional section 263A, but which the corporation would not have been required to capitalize if it had existed before the effective date of section 263A.
+For new corporations, additional section 263A costs are the costs, other than interest, that must be capitalized under section 263A, but which the corporation would not have been required to capitalize if it had existed before the effective date of section 263A.
 For more details, see Regulations section 1.263A-2(b).